-Individuals appointed to these ranks may expect to be promoted on the basis of demonstrated individual merit in relationship to their association with the university's mission and within their own disciplines.
-Each higher rank demands a higher level of research accomplishment consistent with the research expectations for tenure-track faculty.
-Annual evaluation and promotion are based upon an individual's achievements related to the specific criteria, standards, and guidelines developed by departmental faculty in consultation with the department head/chair and the appropriate dean.
-Department heads/chairs are expected to notify faculty members regarding their progress toward or readiness for promotion review.
-Recommendations for appointment, reappointment, annual evaluation, and promotion shall be made according to the guidelines and procedures described in the University Handbook (see Section C).
+- Persons appointed to these ranks may expect to be promoted on the basis of demonstrated individual merit in relationship to their association with the university's mission and within their discipline.
+Each higher rank demands a higher level of - accomplishment consistent with the expectations based on specific criteria, - 234 standards, and guidelines developed by departmental faculty in consultation with the - 235 department head/or-chair and the appropriate dean.
+Department heads/chairs are - expected to notify faculty members regarding their progress toward or readiness for - promotion review.

+- 238 Recommendations for appointment, reappointment, annual evaluation, and - 239 promotion shall be made according to the guidelines and procedures described in the